neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

 #### Dashboard Setup - Importing from json

 Dashboards can be imported from `json` config files.
-Navigate to [`http://localhost:3000/dashboard/import`](http://localhost:3000/dashboard/import), upload `vllm-metrics-overview.json` for overview metrics, and select the `prometheus` datasource.
+Navigate to [`http://localhost:3000/dashboard/import`](http://localhost:3000/dashboard/import), upload `vllm-metrics-overview.json` for overview metrics; `vllm-metrics-realtime.json` for real-time metrics and select the `prometheus` datasource.